Cray-HPE/docs-csm/309-MOVE-SITE-CONNECTIONS.md

     d.
 If it is set to Static, run the command `ipmitool lan set 1 ipsrc dhcp`

     e.
 Execute `ipmitool lan print 1` to verify that it is now set to DHCP and record if it has picked up an address.
 (This will depend on if Kea is still running on the 1.3 system.
-If it doesn't have an IP, we can get it later.)
+If it does not have an IP, we can get it later.)